concord-consortium/jsmol-models/README.md

 jsmol-models
 ============

-This repostiory contains an embeddable webpage that can be used by the [Lab](https://github.com/concord-consortium/lab) iframe model type.
+This repository contains an embeddable webpage that can be used by the [Lab](https://github.com/concord-consortium/lab) iframe model type.
 Post message API is used for communication between the embeddable page and parent (Lab interactive).
 It also contains JSmol models created by the [Concord Consortium](http://www.concord.org).

 ## Checking out the project